 NAB Rewards is a flexible credit card points program offering card members a choice on how they use their rewards points.
 Cards linked to this program include:

-The program was launched in 2017, and includes a number of airline and loyalty partners.
-These include:
+The program was launched in 2017, and includes a number of airline and loyalty partners, such as:

 - Velocity Frequent Flyer